Pillar Page Best Practices: A Step-by-Step Guide With Examples

 The Resource Pillar Page

-This pillar content type is quite popular among SaaS companies since it’s easier to create than an ultimate guide.
+This pillar content type is quite popular among SaaS companies because it’s easier to create than an ultimate guide.

 Pillar Content Strategy Template